Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 There will be some requirements to close sections of these roads for a short time to safely work on the connections between the highway and the sustainable drainage being installed. we will write to residents who are directly impacted with this closure and letters can be found on this page too.

-From January 2024 we will be surveying other sites around the Derringham area and there is a helpful map at the bottom of this page of those locations.
+From June 2024 we will be starting work on our phase two of the scheme in Danube, Hunsley and Louis Drive around the Derringham area and there is a helpful map at the bottom of this page of those locations.

 2024